-Ebunoluwa Akinbo is a documentary photographer and photojournalist based in Nigeria.
-With her background in Sociology, she is interested in exploring societal narratives.
+Ebunoluwa Akinbo is a Nigerian Visual Artist / Documentary photographer.
+With her background in Sociology, she is interested in exploring societal narratives that borders around culture, identity and migration.
 Ebunoluwa believes that photography is not just about creating visually interesting images, it is about storytelling.

 Masterclass: Intrepid Voices and reflections from murky waters.
 The Nlele Institute in collaboration with World Press Photo and Market Photo Workshop.

 Addis Foto Festival International Workshop led by: Lekgetho Makola, Nii Obodai, Uche Okpa-Iroha, Aida Muluneh and Geert Kesteren.
 (Virtual)